kexiZeroing/kexiZeroing.github.io/src/posts/learn-the-new-frontend-build-tool-vite.md

 > - dev-server: native ES Modules served via Vite using Koa web server
 > - production build: Rollup

+### Popular Webpack plugins and their Vite equivalents
+- HtmlWebpackPlugin -> vite-plugin-html
+- MiniCssExtractPlugin -> vite-plugin-purgecss
+- CopyWebpackPlugin -> vite-plugin-static-copy
+- DefinePlugin -> define()

+Under the hood, Vite uses Rollup as its build tool, and you can add any Rollup plugins to Vite, add them into the `plugins` array your `vite.config.js`.

 ## Features

 ### NPM Dependency Resolving